isomerpages/sportsg-searado/_personnel/0b-athlete-prohibitedlist.md

 Before using any substance or methods of treatment, the athlete should always check the status of the substance or method against the Prohibited List, or available on-line drug information services listed below.
 Athletes should never assume it is safe to use a substance or medication if information is not available.
 > IGNORANCE IS NOT AN EXCUSE

 Athletes may at times experience a medical condition requiring the use of particular medicines for treatment that contains substances under the Prohibited List.
-In the absence of other alternatives, if the athlete needs to use prohibited substances for medical reasons, prior approval must be obtained by applying for a Therapeutic Use Exemption (TUE) from your International Federation (IF), National Anti-Doping Organization (NADO) or the Southeast Asia Regional Anti-Doping Organization (SEARADO), where relevant.
+In the absence of other alternatives, if the athlete needs to use prohibited substances for medical reasons, prior approval must be obtained by applying for a Therapeutic Use Exemption (TUE) from your International Federation (IF), National Anti-Doping Organisation (NADO) or the Southeast Asia Regional Anti-Doping Organisation (SEARADO), where relevant.

 #### **Online Drug Information Services**
 Athletes can check if the medication or the method of treatment is prohibited under the Prohibited List by one of the following ways: